 All our actions, words and thoughts have an impact on ourselves and our environment.
 Most times, however, we are flying on autopilot, unaware of what is going on inside of us and missing the bigger picture in our busy daily routines.

 Creating conscious impact requires the active training of our minds to stay in the present moment and the development of our ability to choose conscious response over automatic reaction.
 This enables us to choose a response that is in alignment with our core personal values.

-Doing inner and outer work can be deeply satisfying for the individual and can also serve the world at large.
+Doing inner and outer work can be deeply satisfying for the individual while also serving the world at large.

 DOING INNER WORK

 This work helps us understand our thoughts, emotions and actions.
 It requires us to self-reflect, train our minds to rest in the present moment and to reconnect with the values that are most important in our life.